-- Cut the tomatoes in half around the middle and place cut side up in a baking dish.
+- Cut the tomatoes in half through the middle and place them cut side up in a baking dish.
 Salt and pepper each tomato half.

 - In a food processor, add the bread, parsley and garlic.
 Process until you have coarse bread crumbs.

-- Bake for 20 minutes or until the bread crumbs are golden brown on top and the tomatoes have softened.
+- Bake for 20-30 minutes or until the breadcrumb topping is golden brown and the tomatoes have softened.

 - Choose firm, ripe tomatoes that feel heavy for their size.

 - To make breadcrumbs from fresh bread, dry a few slices in the oven set to 350 degrees for a few minutes.
 Then process the dried bread for crumbs.